WARNING: Nearly every example is a spoiler. Read at your own risk!

 British entertainer Jimmy Savile (host of such shows as Top of the Pops and Jim'll Fix It) was one of the most celebrated people of the country, and famous for his charity work.
-But in 2012, one year after his death, he was unmasked as a pedophile who had molested over 400 victims, often using his charitable deeds to gain access to them.
+But in 2012, one year after his death, he was hit with pedophilia charges, allegedly having molested over 400 children, often using his charitable deeds to gain access to them.

 The life of Michael Jackson: In the mid-1980s, he was the most popular entertainer in the world.
 By his death in 2009, he squandered his fortune, was accused of molesting children multiple times (and tried once; found not guilty), hadn't had a blockbuster song or album in a decade, abused plastic surgery to the point of body horror, and became a prescription drug addict who died of an overdose of propofol just weeks before he was to start a farewell concert run.
 His three children are in the care of the Big Screwed-Up Family that messed up his life in the first place.

 Both the single "You rock my world" and the album "Invincible" did well enough back in 2001, and that was within the last decade of his life.
 Nevertheless though, yep, this qualifies as a Downer Ending.

 Janis Joplin was prepossessed with the need to self-destruct, even crying out after finding out about Jimi Hendrix's demise because "he beat me to it!"
 This all originated from being ostracized by her peers in her hometown of Port Arthur, Texas, for not being exactly like everyone else.
 When she moved to San Francisco, she temporarily found peace amongst like minds and a creative environment, but her self-hatred and need to escape through alcohol and drugs caused her to go down the path that ended with her death at 27.